selenamarie/bigboringsystem/README.md

 Visit http://localhost:3000 in your browser.

-#### Development Setup
+## Development Setup

 If you are trying to set up b.b.s. for local development only, you can use `npm run dev` instead of `npm start` to bypass certain requirements.
+For instance:

-For instance, you won't need to set up Twilio credentials at all and you won't even need to have a local.json file--it'll just use some simple defaults if you don't create one.
+* You won't need to set up Twilio credentials at all
+* In fact, you don't even need to have a local.json file.
+Dev mode will just use some simple defaults if you don't create one.
+* To log into the system, you can go directly to /authenticate and type in the PIN that's listed on the page for you.
+Or enter a valid-looking phone number on the home page to get to /authenticate, but you'll always use the listed dummy dev PIN.

 ## Ops